Connections on Lie groupoids and Chern-Weil theory: Introduction

-It is worthwhile to further explore the relations between our approach and the seemingly different approaches in the literature towards Chern-Weil theory for Lie groupoids and differentiable stacks and its applications in geometry and physics, like the construction of secondary characteristic classes and multiplicative $K$-theory.
-In fact, our framework is very much adaptable for the theory of secondary characteristic classes of Lie groupoids and cofoliations, respectively relating to Chern-Simons theory and symplectic geometry.
-Some of these themes will be the topic of our follow-up article \cite{BCKN2}.
+It is worthwhile to further explore the relationships between our approach and the seemingly different approaches in the literature towards a general Chern-Weil theory for Lie groupoids and differentiable stacks with a view towards applications in geometry and physics, like the construction of secondary characteristic classes and multiplicative $K$-theory.
+In fact, our framework is very much adaptable for the theory of secondary characteristic classes of Lie groupoids and cofoliations, respectively in relation to Chern-Simmons theory and symplectic geometry.
+Some of these themes are the topics of a follow-up article \cite{BCKN2}.